distortedfusion/blade-components/docs/20-forms/80-error-handling.md

 In some cases, especially with Alpine.js where you might have used a masked input, your validation error message key might not directly relate to any of these attributes.

-To resolve this you can customize the validation error message key by supplying the `error-name` attribute:
+To resolve this, customize the validation error message key by setting the `error-name` attribute:

 ```html
 <x-form-input type="number" name="amount-mask" label="Amount" error-name="amount" />